TechviaGenix/SuperFourm/README.md

 To start the development website you need to have [Node.js](https://nodejs.org/en/download/) installed.

-- Download the project by using `git clone https://github.com/digitalungdom-se/digitalungdom.se.git`
+- Download the project by using `git clone https://github.com/TechviaGenix/SuperForum.git`

 - To install our packages and dependencies use `npm install`

 - Finally, start the project by using `npm run start`

-Boom, _easy_, **no questions asked**.
-We at Digital Ungdom like it that way!

 ## Contribute 🖋️